Habitual exercise and lifespan

-A summary of the results of 33 studies which compared physical fitness and mortality was published in 2009.
-The population included over 100,000 people without heart disease, diabetes, high blood pressure or high blood cholesterol.
+A summary of the results of 33 studies that compared physical fitness and mortality was published in 2009.
+The population included over 100,000 people without heart disease, diabetes, high blood pressure, or high blood cholesterol.
 The subjects had all had an initial exercise test to measure their fitness and were then followed for a mean of 11 years.
-Fitness was divided into three categories – low, intermediate and high.
+Fitness was divided into three categories – low, intermediate, and high.
 There was a clear correlation between fitness level and mortality – the risk of dying being 70% higher in the low fitness group than in the high fitness group.
-Moreover for every 1 MET increase in fitness (equivalent to an increase in walk/jog speed of 1km per hour) there was a 13% decrease in risk of dying.
+Moreover, for every 1 MET increase in fitness (equivalent to an increase in walk/jog speed of 1km per hour), there was a 13% decrease in the risk of dying.

 The greatest benefit between being fit and being very fit was found in the over 70s, confirming the effectiveness and importance of exercise in older people.